 Big kids: The eraser made up 2 1/2 feet of that giant 76-foot pencil.
 How long was the rest of it?
-(Hint if needed: What if the eraser were just 2 feet?)
+(Hint if needed: What if the eraser were just 2 feet long?)
 Bonus: If you write your name in letters half as tall as that 76-foot pencil, how tall are those letters?

 The sky’s the limit: If a kid can pick up 50 pounds, how many kids would it take to pick up that 18,000-pound pencil?
 (Hint if needed: What if each kid could pick up 100 pounds?)